I help students:

 Visit Results to see a list of UCs where my students have gained admission.

 When students apply using the Common App, they often must write supplemental short essays, in addition to their 650-word personal statement.
 Many families overlook the importance and time commitment of these supplemental essays, but they are crucial in selective admissions.
+Schools are eager to raise their yield rate: the percentage of admitted students who ultimately enroll.
+Why?
+Yield rate influences a school's reputation and prestige, and it allows for proactive financial planning.
+Therefore, admissions committees seek students who demonstrate a strong likelihood of attending: those who care enough to prepare excellent supplemental essays.

 Supplemental essays:

-Are specific to each school and vary widely in word count
+Are specific to each school and vary widely in word count (Stanford recently required 8; Harvard, 5)

 Must be customized for each school, though themes may be reused from school to school